bridge-core/bridge-core.github.io/content/docs/plugin-docs/json/presetsv2.md

 ## General

 Presets are groups of files which can be created through the preset interface by only entering an identifier and clicking "CREATE!".
 They help quickly setting up new items, entities or similiar features.
-This page covers the presets in version 2 of the api
+This page covers the presets in version 2 of the API.

 ## Plugin Integration